bumbeishvili/org-chart/README.md

 ## How to use

-Just copy this code and paste at - https://realtimehtml.com/
+Just copy this code and paste at - https://realtimehtml.com/ or <a href="https://goonlinetools.com/realtime-html-editor/#h6ch8zb31q6mk71t37zx7">click here</a> to run code instantly

 ```html
 <script src="https://d3js.org/d3.v7.min.js"></script>